-In this vegetarian, vegan and gluten-free version of the recipe, a mixture of vegetables, including cauliflower, green beans, carrots, and zucchini are simmered in a coconut milk curry sauce made from onion, garlic, fresh ginger, green chili and plenty of Indian spices, including turmeric, coriander, and curry.
+In this vegetarian, vegan and gluten-free recipe, a mixture of vegetables, including cauliflower, green beans, carrots, and zucchini are simmered in a coconut milk curry sauce made from onion, garlic, fresh ginger, green chili and plenty of Indian spices, including turmeric, coriander, and curry.

 Note that with all those delicious spices, the recipe just calls for a tiny amount of salt but, if you're used to more heavily salting your food, you may want to add in a bit extra to the final dish.
 You can adjust the heat of this dish by adjusting the amount (and number) of spices to your personal taste.

 - 1 tsp. cumin

 - 1 tsp. curry powder

 - 1/2 head of cauliflower (chopped)

 - 1 cup coconut milk